nsaje/dotfiles/README.md

 ### Server

+Server consists of the following Django apps:
+* zemauth: custom authentication app which allows for authentication with an e-mail and Google.
+It defines its own User model which is used in the project instead of django.contrib.auth.models.User.
+When referencing it as a relationship in your own models, use settings.AUTH_USER_MODEL instead.
-Server consists of a single Django app named dash.
-This app contains all the models needed for it to work correctly.
+* dash: this app contains all the models and APIs for the dashboard.

 ### Client